Semantic types

 Manually setting semantic types

-Open column properties (click on a column and press F2, or right-click and select Properties), see ' Semantics' field.
+Alternatively, open column properties (click a column and press F2, or right-click the column and select Column Properties...) and set the quality and cell.renderer tags.

 Automatic semantic type detection